populationgenomics/fewgenomes/README.md

 # Fewgenomes

-Preparing a test dataset for continuous evaluation of single-sample and join variant calling analysis
+Preparing a test dataset for continuous evaluation of single-sample and joint variant calling analysis.

 ## Sample selection